alw1746/RPI-IP-ADDRESS-DISCOVERY/README.md

   msg     optional string which overrides the default "HELLO from <hostname>"

 UDPRecvMsg [port]
   port    any non-system UDP port eg. 34523 (default=9876).
-Must match UPDSendMsg's port.
+Must match UDPSendMsg's port.

 Run this Linux command to list current UDP ports in use: